AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 neighborhood of the true worst-case point even when it does not find that point exactly.
 The local box can then cover the most relevant neighborhood while its smaller width makes the IBP bound tighter.
-The bound is sound for that local box; the box may omit the true worst-case region of the original square.
+The bound is sound for that local box.
+The box may omit the true worst-case region of the original square.

 **TAPS lets two approximation errors pull in opposite directions.** It splits the network into a feature extractor and a classifier.
 IBP carries the full